I spoke with a serial startup founder a few weeks ago that clued me on his opinion of what kills startups: conflict at the co-founder level.

 Mediation is a process that looks at interests, instead of positions, and asks important questions to get to the heart of why someone wants something.
 Much like the iceberg photo above, the mediator unearths each founder’s interests which are then used as the basis for the joint problem-solving process that the mediator uses to find solutions.

-Much like a brainstorming session, the mediator facilitates a collaborative problem-solving process that is based upon each person involved and their interests.
+Much like a brainstorming session, the mediator facilitates a collaborative problem-solving process that is based upon each person's interests.

-The founders must commit to work together to get this done because it requires collaboration and a little creative ingenuity so that everyone involved can leave happy.
+The founders must commit to work together to get this done – it requires collaboration and a little creative ingenuity so that everyone involved can leave happy.

 The mediator structures the conversation, again reminding the founders of their perceptions and interests involved, by looking for the following:

 3. Finding opportunities for mutual gain; and

 4. Pointing out what is of high value to someone that is of low value to the other.